EciStg/order-placement/stock/README.md

 1. Response

-    The seller's response is intended to inform the buyer that the the item will cost her *99.99$USD*.
+    The seller's response is intended to inform the buyer that the item will cost her *99.99$USD*.

     1. JSON